Links

 Madmolecule has a nice magnetic attachment to a tripod for a camera made in an empty mini-DVD cassette.

 Catherine Heyman - Her pinhole photos are very atmospheric, there are also some whimsical tin toys (dessins enfents).
-I believe "stenope" is pinhole in French.
+"Stenope" is pinhole in French.

 Gameboy Camera Photography